Garmin (NYSE:GRMN) Updates FY 2024 Earnings Guidance

 Garmin (NYSE:GRMN – Get Free Report) updated its FY 2024 earnings guidance on Wednesday.
 The company provided earnings per share guidance of 6.000-6.000 for the period, compared to the consensus earnings per share estimate of 5.750.
 The company issued revenue guidance of $6.0 billion-$6.0 billion, compared to the consensus revenue estimate of $5.9 billion.
 Garmin also updated its FY24 guidance to $6.00 EPS.

-Garmin (NYSE:GRMN – Get Free Report) last posted its earnings results on Wednesday, July 31st.
-The scientific and technical instruments company reported $1.58 EPS for the quarter, beating analysts’ consensus estimates of $1.40 by $0.18.
+Garmin (NYSE:GRMN – Get Free Report) last released its quarterly earnings results on Wednesday, July 31st.
+The scientific and technical instruments company reported $1.58 earnings per share for the quarter, beating analysts’ consensus estimates of $1.40 by $0.18.
 The business had revenue of $1.51 billion for the quarter, compared to the consensus estimate of $1.42 billion.
 Garmin had a net margin of 24.36% and a return on equity of 17.09%.
-The company’s revenue for the quarter was up 14.3% on a year-over-year basis.
-During the same quarter last year, the firm posted $1.45 EPS.
-Research analysts expect that Garmin will post 6 earnings per share for the current fiscal year.
+Garmin’s revenue for the quarter was up 14.3% on a year-over-year basis.
+During the same quarter last year, the firm earned $1.45 EPS.
+As a group, analysts expect that Garmin will post 6 earnings per share for the current year.

 Garmin Dividend Announcement

-In other Garmin news, CFO Douglas G. Boessen sold 2,350 shares of the business’s stock in a transaction that occurred on Monday, June 10th.
-The shares were sold at an average price of $161.63, for a total transaction of $379,830.50.
-Following the sale, the chief financial officer now owns 28,010 shares of the company’s stock, valued at approximately $4,527,256.30.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-In other Garmin news, EVP Patrick Desbois sold 4,126 shares of Garmin stock in a transaction that occurred on Tuesday, June 4th.
+In other Garmin news, EVP Patrick Desbois sold 4,126 shares of the stock in a transaction on Tuesday, June 4th.
+The shares were sold at an average price of $163.52, for a total value of $674,683.52.
+Following the completion of the sale, the executive vice president now directly owns 58,412 shares of the company’s stock, valued at approximately $9,551,530.24.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+In other Garmin news, EVP Patrick Desbois sold 4,126 shares of the firm’s stock in a transaction dated Tuesday, June 4th.
 The shares were sold at an average price of $163.52, for a total transaction of $674,683.52.
-Following the completion of the sale, the executive vice president now directly owns 58,412 shares in the company, valued at approximately $9,551,530.24.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, CFO Douglas G. Boessen sold 2,350 shares of Garmin stock in a transaction that occurred on Monday, June 10th.
-The shares were sold at an average price of $161.63, for a total transaction of $379,830.50.
-Following the sale, the chief financial officer now owns 28,010 shares of the company’s stock, valued at $4,527,256.30.
+Following the completion of the transaction, the executive vice president now owns 58,412 shares in the company, valued at $9,551,530.24.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, CFO Douglas G. Boessen sold 2,350 shares of the company’s stock in a transaction dated Monday, June 10th.
+The stock was sold at an average price of $161.63, for a total transaction of $379,830.50.
+Following the transaction, the chief financial officer now owns 28,010 shares in the company, valued at approximately $4,527,256.30.
 The disclosure for this sale can be found here.
-Insiders own 19.54% of the company’s stock.
+19.54% of the stock is owned by company insiders.

 Garmin Ltd. designs, develops, manufactures, markets, and distributes a range of wireless devices worldwide.
 Its Fitness segment offers running and multi-sport watches; cycling products; smartwatch devices; scales and monitors; and fitness accessories.
 This segment also provides Garmin Connect and Garmin Connect Mobile, which are web and mobile platforms where users can track and analyze their fitness, activities and workouts, and wellness data; and Connect IQ, an application development platform.